mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Translators and Programmers ==

 * A .pot file is included for translators.
-See [WordPress Translation Tools](https://make.wordpress.org/polyglots/handbook/tools/) for more info.

 * Includes Spanish translation.

+* See [Quick Mail Translations](https://translate.wordpress.org/projects/wp-plugins/quick-mail) for more info.